Starting a business in the construction industry is both exciting and terrifying for many people.

 In order to determine what construction equipment loan is right for you, you need to know the different construction equipment loan types.

-Here are the construction equipment loans you’ll most likely be choosing from:
+Here are the construction equipment loans you’ll most likely be choosing from in the construction industry:

 Most businesses are new and might not have great credit (yet) and need funding sooner, rather than having to wait for 2 - 4 months.